coderefinery/train-the-trainer/content/collaborative-notes.md

 ## Introduction

-The Collaborative document is how you interact with the audience.
+The Collaborative document is how you interact with the participants.
+The participants can ask questions and give feedback through the collborative document.
 During a CodeRefinery session there can be a large a volume of questions.
 A dedicated person is needed to answer and edit the collaborative document.
 Let us see how the collaborative document is used, then discuss the role of the editor or HackMD-manager.